-Multivariate analyses detected a significant 'site(location(use)) × season' interaction ($F{25,66}$: all $P \le 0.01$, Table 2) for each major assemblage; algae (Fig. 2), invertebrates (Fig. 3) and fish (Fig. 4).
-Port Stanvac was not detected to differ from the reference sites (i.e. 'use', Table 2) or from these sites in consistent ways through time (i.e. 'use × season', Table 2) for assemblages of invertebrates or algae.
-There was a significant 'use × season' interaction for fish assemblages (Table 2) that warrants attention because this interaction term highlights the possibility of differences in temporal trajectories between Port Stanvac and reference sites.
-On examination pairwise tests for 'use × season', no differences were detected between Port Stanvac and reference sites in any one season.
-This result suggests that fish assemblages at Port Stanvac resembled reference locations for each season.
-The detection of an inconsistency between 'uses' through time (i.e. 'use × season' interaction) was caused by greater temporal variation within 'reference' than 'Port Stanvac' zones of use.
-It is likely that the substantially larger among of replicates associated with reference (n = 8) than Port Stanvac sites (n = 2) provided greater statistical power to detect variation through within the level 'reference' than the level 'Port Stanvac'.
-The spatial patterns at Port Stanvac were indistinguishable from the reference sites when averaged across seasons (i.e. 'use' P > 0.05, Table 2).
+Multivariate analyses detected a significant 'site(location(use)) × season' interaction ($F{25,60}$: all $P \le 0.01$, Table 2) for each major assemblage; algae (Fig. 2), invertebrates (Fig. 3) and fish (Fig. 4).
+Port Stanvac was not detected to differ from the reference sites (i.e. 'use', Table 2) or from these sites in consistent ways through time (i.e. 'use × season', Table 2) for any of these assemblages.
+Detection of a significant 'use × season' interaction would be indicative of changes at the Port Stanvac sites that has a different trajectories or time-course compared to reference sites.
+That this interaction did not occur suggests that there is nothing special about the seasonal changes at this site relative to seasonal changes among the reference sites.
+Similarly, the spatial patterns at Port Stanvac were indistinguishable from the reference sites when averaged across seasons (i.e. 'use' P > 0.05, Table 2).